Aimmune Therapeutics And DBV Technologies: 2 Different Approaches To Peanut Allergy That Are Likely To Eventually Become Commercially Successful

 AIMT, DBVT, Or Both?

-We believe it prudent to purchase a small percentage of both AIMT and DBVT leading into DBVT's upcoming pivotal phase 3 data read outs.
-The table below lines up the competitors side by side and highlights key variables for accidental exposure to peanut allergen.
-Although it is a bit tricky to compare efficacy because the primary readouts are not identical and sometimes a bit unclear in our view, AIMT's AR101 will benefit by providing faster and more reliable and robust desensitization.
 As seen in the Phase 2 trial results, only 6 months of therapy gave 62% efficacy at high doses, whereas it took 12 months of exposure to the DBVT treatment to reach greater than 50% efficacy.
 Moreover, AIMT is able to show that 100% of completers were able to achieve minimal protection from peanuts (300 mg), which is the dose they take every day on the therapy, which may be a favorable value proposition for patients with severe patient allergies.

 Furthermore, 60% of AR101 AIMT trial subjects tolerated a 1000 mg peanut challenge at 9 months, whereas only 33% of DBVT trial subjects tolerated such a challenge at 24 months from our read of the data, although admittedly it is tricky to have full confidence in our interpretation because it is not totally clear whether values given were total cumulative protein values for a peanut protein challenge, or the highest tolerated value during a challenge.

 Either way, it appears to us, that the AIMT therapy is more efficacious and reaches efficacy more quickly.
 Therefore, patients who prioritize reliability and speed when choosing a treatment option will likely choose AIMT, and this probably leans toward the more severely allergic patients.
 AIMT also has the potential to be the only offering in the 12 to 17 years old age group, who are arguably most at risk to food allergen exposure as they increasingly become more independent.
 Looking ahead, AIMT has a preclinical program for egg allergy tolerance, but little is known about the program.

 DBVT provides a convenient option for mild to moderate allergic patients.
 Their data suggests that efficacy builds with time, and patients won't have to concern themselves with GI intolerance.
 The DBVT daily patch, versus AIMT's daily food additive, should have better compliance as patients will have to be on therapy for years to maintain an effect.
 Moreover, DBVT is also going to release phase 2 data on a milk allergy tolerance product in the first half of 2018, and we expect the platform technology's successful results in peanut to extend to milk.

 We see DBVT as a product that can be prescribed by pediatricians, while we believe AIMT will be a specialized treatment reserved for allergists.
 The AIMT product will require multiple visits to an allergist (11 visits every 2 weeks)) for up titration and maintenance dose prescriptions, so this will provide a financial incentive to the specialists to use it over the DBVT product.
 However, the DBVT patch does not require dosing changes, and will be easier for a PCP to integrate into their practice, although it appears that their initial focus is allergists and they expect regular 3-month allergist visits during the first 12 months to monitor therapy.

 |